Via Vita Academy

 How can you ensure my child's safety during the day?

-Are you affiliated with the church in any way?
+Are you affiliated with the church?

 Do you give homework?